eliocamp/spindler/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

 The goal of spindler is to extend reproducible reporting to Twitter threads.
-Simply by adding a few lines into a rmarkdown document, you can publihs a Tweet thread with your selected results and short comments.
+Simply by adding a few lines into a rmarkdown document, you can publish a thread with selected results and short comments.

 ## Installation